Eduard Weyr

+Life

-Weyr's father was a mathematician at a secondary school in Prague, and his older brother, Emil Weyr, was also a mathematician.
+Weyr was born in Prague, Bohemia, Austria-Hungary on 22 June 1852.
+His father was a mathematician at a secondary school in Prague, and his older brother, Emil Weyr, was also a mathematician.
 Weyr studied at Prague Polytechnic and Charles-Ferdinand University in Prague.
 He received his doctorate from the University of Göttingen in 1873 with dissertation Über algebraische Raumcurven.
 After a short spell in Paris studying under Charles Hermite and Joseph Alfred Serret, he returned to Prague where he eventually became a professor at Charles-Ferdinand University.
 Weyr also published research in geometry, in particular projective and differential geometry.
 In 1893 in Chicago, his paper Sur l'équation des lignes géodésiques was read (but not by him) at the International Congress of Mathematicians held in connection with the World's Columbian Exposition.

+He died in Záboří nad Labem on 23 July 1903.

 Weyr canonical form

 The image shows an example of a general Weyr matrix consisting of two blocks each of which is a basic Weyr matrix.
 The basic Weyr matrix in the top-left corner has the structure (4,2,1) and the other one has the structure (2,2,1,1).